-You might have heard about box braids but may not have a clue how to do this in your hair.
+You might have heard about box braids, an extremely popular braiding hairstyle, but may not have a clue how to do this in your hair.
 This trendy look may seem tricky, but if you follow our step by step tutorial your hair will look amazing in no time!

 Once that section is complete, move on to the next section.
 You should have your full head of hair in individual tiny box braids by the time you are done.

 Once you are done with every section of hair where your box braids will be, you should have about 100 or more box braids!
 Each small part will result in box braids and if you want the braids smaller, make your part even smaller as you continue to braid.
 Keep in mind that this process can take hours to complete, so if you have a friend or a professional who knows how to braid quickly, they may be able to help you complete this look in record speed. ;)

 Don't braid your hair too tightly.
 You don't want to lose some of your hair or damage it in any way.
 So style it tightly but not too tightly.